skywalker-dell/CV/index.md

 ```

 Research Intern<br>
-- Implemented a navigation algorithm, using the **Hybrid A*** to search for a global path and **DWA local planner** for back-end trajectory generation
+- Implemented a navigation algorithm, using the **Hybrid A*** to search a global path and **DWA local planner** for back-end trajectory generation
-- Currently responsible for two-legged wheeled robot navigation in challenging environment based on **Robot-Centric Elevation Mapping**
+- Currently responsible for two-legged wheeled robot navigation on tough and unstructured terrain based on **Robot-Centric Elevation Mapping**

 ### **NTU Bussiness AI Lab** `2022.1 - 2022.2`
 ```
 Online
 ```
-- Applyed Machine Learning to solve real problems accurately and robustly
+- Applied some machine learning methods to solve real problems accurately
 - Overall Grade: **Distinction**

 ### **Competitive Robot Team** (Robot Laboratory of Harbin Institute of Technology, Weihai)`2020.9 - 2022.7`